 The Board of Directors of PPSB ("Board") is firmly committed to ensuring that the Manager implements and operates good corporate governance practices in its overall management of the Trust and its subsidiaries ("YTL REIT Group" or "Group").

-In implementing its system of corporate governance, the Directors have been guided by the measures set out in the Guidelines on Listed Real Estate Investment Trusts ("REIT Guidelines") and the Malaysian Code on Corporate Governance ("Code") issued by the Securities Commission Malaysia ("SC"), and the Main Market Listing Requirements of Bursa Securities ("Listing Requirements").
+In implementing its system of corporate governance, the Directors have been guided by the measures set out in the Guidelines on Listed Real Estate Investment Trusts ("REIT Guidelines"), the Malaysian Code on Corporate Governance ("Code") and the Guidelines on Corporate Governance for Capital Market Intermediaries ("Corporate Governance Guidelines") issued by the Securities Commission Malaysia ("SC"), and the Main Market Listing Requirements of Bursa Securities ("Listing Requirements").
+The Corporate Governance Guidelines took effect upon issuance by the SC on 31 December 2021, save for the guidelines pertaining to board composition which took effect from 1 July 2022, after the end of YTL REIT's financial year.